 - Minion with an F in Evil: The only thing you could call her of being 'evil' would be by being under the same banner as Terumi and Relius, and even then, Litchi spends her time apologizing for what she does while staying on that banner, and even politely asks Bang to let her 'borrow' his nail instead of seizing it by force.
 Her win quotes also reflect regrets against some characters, she envied Noel for being able to get out of NOL while she couldn't, and remarks that she now has the same eyes of Jin in the past when he's still your cold NOL asshole.

-- Ms. Fanservice: BlazBlue's biggest one, still going strong in spite of competitions like Makoto and Bullet.
+- Ms. Fanservice: BlazBlue's first; still going strong in spite of competitions like Makoto and Bullet.
 To wit:

 - Absolute Cleavage/Cleavage Window: Hell yes.
 The latter also sticks even as she's turned younger by Amane.

 - Boobs of Steel: Biggest boobs, biggest damage dealer.
 Subverted that she is more of a Lady of War in practice, the one with monstrous strength is Makoto instead (and as of now she's number 3 biggest boobs)